-Throughout the year, we schedule Open Farm Days, and also host school groups, senior residents, foreign students, families, and other visitors to come enjoy our "living postcard."
+We look forward once again to scheduling Open Farm Days a few times a year.
+Meanwhile, we enjoy hosting school groups, senior residents, foreign students, families, and other visitors as they come to enjoy our "living postcard."

 "Agisting" is an Olde English term for "boarding."
 Here at Aragon Alpacas we have a few agisting clients ~ folks who do not live on a farm but want to own alpacas.
 Their animals are included in our herd and are treated with the same daily care for a minimal monthly fee.
 Any necessary veterinary visits and shearing costs are the responsibility of the owner; and there is a birthing fee for cria born to agisted females.
 That's how we began this adventure!

 Alpacas are fleece animals — that is the harvest of our farming business.
 Aragon Alpacas began breeding toward fineness of dark-colored fleece, but for hand-spinning, we recognize that light colors are very dyeable and desirable, too.
 And Nature has a way of surprising us!